 The FLEXISPOT uses a one-hand operable lever to lift and lower.
 The keyboard tray also disconnects from the unit easily, allowing you to work below the FLEXIPRO when needed.
 It also comes out of the box ready to go—no assembly required.

 When desk space is a major consideration, you need a standing desk converter that offers plenty of vertical adjustment in a small footprint.
-The M7B Stand Up Desk Converter from FLEXISPOT offers both, with its 19.7-inch maximum height above the desk and tight 28.4-inch-wide by 16.3-inch-deep footprint.
+This unit from FLEXISPOT offers both, with its 19.7-inch maximum height above the desk and tight 28.4-inch-wide by 16.3-inch-deep footprint.
 It collapses down to a 4.7-inch height and has a 33-pound weight capacity.

 FAQs About Standing Desk Converters